-Recipients must have written eligibility and grievance procedures on file.
-A log or another way to document action on accessibility-related grievances, must be available for inspection upon request.
+Subrecipients must have written eligibility and grievance procedures on file.
+A log, or another way to document action on accessibility-related grievances, must be available for inspection upon request.

-Standard 16: LCEIS must be provided without regard to the ability of the client to pay for such services and regardless of the current or past health condition of the person with HIV.
+Standard 16: Ryan White Part B services must be provided without regard to the ability of the Ryan White client to pay for such services and regardless of the client's current or past health condition(s).
+If charges are imposed, such charges adhere to HRSA limitations.